GLOBBIMUS/recipe-finder/README.md

 ## Future Work

-* Add more searching features such as: "Search by category", "Search by ingridient" and so on.
+*  Add a new component that would let users  search the meal or cocktail by category.
-* Improve some text styling in the [Recipe.js](https://github.com/GLOBBIMUS/recipe-finder/blob/master/src/components/contentComponents/Recipe.js) component.
+* Improve the styling in the [Recipe.js](https://github.com/GLOBBIMUS/recipe-finder/blob/master/src/components/contentComponents/Recipe.js) component.
+Make sure that **Instructions** section is more readable.